“An altogether admirable study”—Literary Review

 Interviews: BBC News, spiked, TIME, the New York Times, NPR's All Things Considered.

-Winner of the Prescrire Prize for Medical Writing (France, 2010).
+Winner of the Prescrire Prize for Medical Writing (France, 2010) and translated into six languages.

 “Excellent”—New York Observer